 The Medieval pilgrimage was originally a journey that combined prayer, sacrifice and devotion – with an element of physical discomfort – by which the pilgrim could become closer to God.
 It could also fulfil many of the functions of a modern holiday – a change of scene and a time to make room for something beyond the daily grind.

 Pilgrim Paths Ireland is the national representative body for Ireland’s pilgrim paths.
-It was founded at a meeting in Nenagh during in 2013 and represents the community and volunteer groups associated with Ireland’s principal penitential paths.
+It was founded at a meeting in Nenagh to represent Ireland’s principal penitential paths.
 Its objective is to promote greater awareness and use of Ireland’s historic pilgrim routes.